OneCodeMan/ReginaldKuenstler/ReginaldKuenstler/Texts/DEVLOG.md

 # Design Questions // Next Steps

+- Palette Colour Lists
+    - Should be grouped RGB first, not alphabetically.
+Makes sense in this context.
+-
 - UserPaletteView
     - How do we make it more obvious that the user can edit their palette?
 - ColourAnalysisView